Please note that the first section opens automatically. You must then click on the title bar to open each of the remaining sections.

 We pause for a moment to thank God for the sacrifice of those from this area who died in the First and Second World Wars.
 Here is a chance to pray for an end to war – and to remember those who have lost their lives, and those whose lives have been changed forever by war – and for their families and friends who mourn them.

-To the left of the church door and just round the west side of the church, you will find the memorial stones for family members.
+To the left of the church door, and just round the west side of the church, you will find the memorial stones for family members.

 As we read the names, we rejoice in the generations of people who have made up the family of this church, and we thank God for placing us in this living community where we can share in the life and service and support of all those who have gone before us.

-The Plants represented in St Columba's Church - Bible Garden
+Plants represented in St Columba's Church Bible Garden